 Springvale is an ACO certified organic and biodynamic vineyard.
 The soil is not worked.

-The relatively close-planted vines (2,500/hectare) are hand-tended with the shoots positioned vertically.
-The shoot and bunch density of each vine is closely monitored and the vines are trimmed manually whenever necessary.
-Planted entirely to three clones of riesling (two German and one of local origin) and with a high exposure to sunlight, the sturdy vines produce compact yellow-green bunches of moderate sized berries.
-Hand-harvesting ensures the delivery of the fruit in pristine condition.
-Each vine produces an average of two-and-a-half bottles of wine.
-Grosset Springvale riesling
+The relatively close-planted vines (2,500/hectare) are hand-tended.
+Planted entirely to three clones of riesling (one widely planted German, one rare German and one of local origin), the sturdy and resilient vines produce compact yellow-green bunches of moderate sized berries.
+Hand-harvested, each vine produces an average of two-and-a-half bottles of wine.

 The balance of the property is being progressively returned to native vegetation.
 Greater species diversity facilitates natural pest and disease management.